icopy-site/awesome/docs/awesome/awesome-webaudio.md

 - [Howler.js](https://github.com/goldfire/howler.js) - A comprehensive library with a fallback to HTML5 Audio.
 - [Circular Audio Wave](https://github.com/kelvinau/circular-audio-wave) - A JS library for audio visualization in circular wave using Web Audio API and ECharts.
 - [Wad](https://github.com/rserota/wad) - Web Audio DAW.
 Use the Web Audio API for dynamic sound synthesis.
 It's like jQuery for your ears.
+- [p5.sound](https://p5js.org/reference/#/libraries/p5.sound) - An extension that adds Web Audio functionality to the creative coding library [p5.js](https://p5js.org/).
+- [@magenta/music](https://github.com/magenta/magenta-js/tree/master/music) - A JavaScript library to use machine learning models and generate music in the browser, by having some neat abstractions over the Webaudio API.
+- [soundfont-player](https://www.npmjs.com/package/soundfont-player) - A soundfont loader/player to play MIDI sounds using WebAudio API.

 ### Utilities